cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 We're coming up on 2020, and today's Javascript has Promises, async/await, generator functions, and RxJS.

-There's no reason that asynchronous code in Javascript needs to be messy; It's likely that the author of this article simply hasn't kept up with modern changes in asynchronous features for Javascript as a result of ditching it in the past.
+There's no reason that asynchronous code in Javascript needs to be messy; It's likely that the author of this article simply ditched Javascript in the past and hasn't kept up to date on recent trends.